Progress and reviews

 Your study and research progress will be planned in conjunction with your supervisory team.
 The progress is assessed periodically and monitored throughout the programme to ensure you are able to submit a high quality thesis within the permitted timeframe.

 Academic progression and monitoring for PGR degrees is governed by the University’s Policy on the Progress and Review of PGR students which forms part of the University’s Code of Practice for PGR.
+You are advised to familiarise yourself with this policy.

-Progression milestones
+eProg and Progression milestones

 Your progress will be monitored on eProg, which is a University-wide system that is specifically designed to help to structure your programme and enable both you and your supervisors to monitor your progress.